GM to drop Facebook ads due to low consumer impact

 More than 20 percent of Ford's marketing budget is spent on digital and social media, he said.
 The company launched its 2011 Explorer SUV on Facebook and other digital outlets for a fraction of the cost of a Super Bowl TV spot, which cost $3.5 million on average per 30 seconds this year.

-Another fan of Facebook is Japanese automaker Subaru, which started using banner ads at the website in the past year in addition to its free content.
+Another fan of Facebook is Japanese automaker Subaru (7270.T), which started using banner ads at the website in the past year in addition to its free content.
 "Advertising plus content equals more clicks to our website, which we like," Subaru spokesman Michael McHale said.

 GETTING GLITZY